Online Learning for Supervisory Switching Control: Introduction

 This paper presents a supervisory switching framework that guarantees finite-time adaptation for unknown linear systems, leveraging online algorithm to establish non-asymptotic analysis for this classical problem.
 In many applications involving complex systems, such as power systems~\citep{meng2016microgrid}, autonomous vehicles~\citep{aguiar2007trajectory}, and epidemic control~\citep{bin2021hysteresis}, it is impractical for a single controller design to achieve acceptable performance across all operating conditions of the unknown plant.
 To address this challenge, \textit{switching control} employs a collection of candidate controllers alongside a switching policy that selects the controller best suited to the current system behavior~\cite{liberzon2003switching}.
 This approach has important applications in many established control paradigms, including gain scheduling~\citep{shamma2002gain, rugh2000research} and linear parameter-varying control~\citep{wu1995control,mohammadpour2012control}.

 Within this framework, \textit{supervisory switching control} relies on a higher-level policy that monitors system measurements to determine which controller should be inserted into the feedback loop.
 One well-studied class of supervisory policies is the \textit{estimator-based supervision}~\citep{morse1996supervisory,morse1997supervisory,hespanha2001tutorial}.
-This approach considers a setting where the true unknown system belongs to a predefined collection of models, each associated with a candidate controller providing satisfactory performance for that specific model.
+This approach employs a predetermined collection of models that are designed to cover the uncertainties of the unknown plant.
+In practice, a finite covering is often used to balance between approximation accuracy and computational~\cite{morse1996supervisory,anderson2000multiple}.
+Each model of the collection is associated with a candidate controller providing satisfactory performance for this model.
 Then, a multi-estimator is constructed by simulating the predicted output of each model and computing its deviation from the true observed process $y_t$.
 A switching signal $p_t$ is then determined by periodically selecting the model most consistent with the observations.
 Provided the switches are separated by a \textit{dwell time} sufficiently long to avoid chattering, the certainty equivalence principle ensures the closed-loop system resulted from this policy is asymptotically stable.
 However, this traditional estimator-based approach does not quantitatively specify the time required to find a suitable controller and deriving precise finite-time bounds remains an open challenge.